Exact Universal Chaos, Speed Limit, Acceleration, Planckian Transport Coefficient, "Collapse" to equilibrium, and Other Bounds in Thermal Quantum Systems: Bounds in Reflection Positive and other systems

-On a lattice, if the local Hamiltonian $\tilde{H}^{H}_{i'}$ is defined on one (or, often, also several) lattice site(s) then we may continue to trivially choose, as just discussed, $P$ to be the perpendicular bisector between $i'$ and $j'$, e.g., the perpendicular bisector between the center of plaquettes for $\tilde{H}^{H}_{i'}$ that are certain plaquette operators.
+On a lattice, if the local Hamiltonian $\tilde{H}^{H}_{i'}$ is defined on one (or, often, also several) lattice site(s) then we may continue to trivially choose, as just discussed, the plane $P$ to be the perpendicular bisector between $i'$ and $j'$, e.g., the perpendicular bisector between the center of plaquettes for $\tilde{H}^{H}_{i'}$ that are certain plaquette operators.
 However, generally, we cannot make all local Hamiltonians $\tilde{H}^{H}_{i'}$ related to each other by reflections in such perpendicular bisecting planes $P$.
 In the continuum limit, such planar reflections may more readily link the local Hamiltonian (or Euclidean space Lagrangian) densities.
 As in Eq. (\ref{eq:decoupled+sum}), we may express the global Hamiltonian $H_{\Lambda}$ in terms of local Hamiltonians $ \tilde{H}^{H}_{i^{\prime}}$ that drive the dynamics of the observables $Q_{i'}^{H}$.
 Only a single local Hamiltonian $\tilde{H}^{H}_{i^{\prime}}$ in the sum of Eq. (\ref{eq:decoupled+sum}) does not commute with the local quantity $Q^{H}_{i^{\prime}}$.
 Similar to our analysis of non-interacting theories (Section \ref{decoupled}), the number of these local Hamiltonians $N_{\Lambda^{\prime}}$ may be smaller than the total number of sites or particles $N_{\Lambda}$ in the system.
-This is so since $\tilde{H}^H_{i^{\prime}}$ may need to be a multi-site (or particle) operator if $Q^H_{i^{\prime}}$ has dynamics generated by more than one local term in $H_{\Lambda}$.
+This is so since $\tilde{H}^H_{i^{\prime}}$ may need to be a multi-site (or multi-particle) operator if $Q^H_{i^{\prime}}$ features dynamics generated by more than one local term in $H_{\Lambda}$.

-With all of the above stated lattice caveats, we will take Eqs. (\ref{i'j'eq},\ref{positive-connect}) to constitute our working definition of the particular Reflection Positive systems under consideration in this Appendix.
+With all of the above stated caveats for lattice theories, we will take Eqs. (\ref{i'j'eq},\ref{positive-connect}) to constitute our working definition of the particular Reflection Positive systems under consideration in this Appendix.
 That is, we consider Reflection Positive theories with Hamiltonians of the form of Eq. (\ref{eq:decoupled+sum}) where any pair of sites $i'$ and $j'$ are related by a suitable reflection (Eq. (\ref{i'j'eq})).
 Applying Eq. (\ref{a-central-1}) to the decomposition of Eq. (\ref{eq:decoupled+sum}),

 From Reflection Positivity, the inequality of Eq. (\ref{positive-connect}) applies to the individual local Hamiltonians in Eq. (\ref{RPPPPP}).
 Combined with translational invariance, this implies that